joravkumar/GCTranscriptionConnector-Google/README.md

 - **HTTP Request Routes**
   - Route Path: `/audiohook`
   - Preserve Path Prefix: Enabled (check this option to ensure the path will remain `/audiohook` when forwarded to the component)
-  - CORS Configuration: Configure as needed for your environment

 - **Ports**
   - Public HTTP Port: 443 (for HTTPS connections)